 Are you over 65 and wondering how to maintain a nutritious diet?
-Healthy eating is crucial for seniors, but it may require some adjustments to address your unique nutritional needs.
+Healthy Eating Over 65 is crucial for seniors, but it may require some adjustments to address your unique nutritional needs.
 What simple steps can you take to ensure you’re getting the vitamins, minerals, and other key nutrients your body needs as you age?
 Let’s explore the tips and strategies for a balanced, senior-friendly diet.

 Key Takeaways